 Once again, we’re a family divided.
 One of us does not like lime desserts.
 Lemon treats thrill his taste buds, but lime is another story.
 Yes, it IS annoying when I want to indulge in just a sliver of Key Lime Pie but the hubby has no interest in even a sliver.
 Thank goodness for girlfriends as I could easily lose my skinny chick status if this whole pie was tempting me hour after hour and day after day.

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 This month we’re sharing Irish or Green recipes in anticipation of St. Patrick’s Day You’ll certainly find a delicious recipe to add to your repertoire!
 I’m delighted to be hosting the event this month.
-We have a full menu of dishes including appetizers, sides, an entree and desserts.
+We have a full menu of dishes including appetizers, sides, an entree, and desserts.
 You’ll certainly find a delicious recipe to add to your holiday table!

-Tips for Making a Key Lime Pie
+Tips for Making an Easy Key Lime Pie

 A popular pie created in the 1800’s in Key West, this state pie of Florida was likely created after sweetened condensed milk became available to home bakers.
-Here are a few tips for making the best Key lime pie!
+Here are a few tips for making the best authentic Key lime pie!

 - Use fresh or bottled Key lime juice if at all possible for the most authentic Key lime pie experience.
 Nellie & Joe’s Famous Key West Lime Juice is available in most supermarkets when Key limes are not in season.